campusarena/campusarena/MATCH_STATUS_SYSTEM.md

 # Match Status System Documentation

 ## Overview
-This system manages the lifecycle of tournament matches from check-in through completion, with automatic state transitions and validation rules.
+This system manages the lifecycle of tournament matches through completion, with automatic state transitions and validation rules.

 ## Match Status Flow